weflex/component-e-commerce/README.md

 | TransactionDetail        | A cart contains different products a user bought during a transaction.

 ### Entity Relationships

+ER Diagram below shows an app integrated with the component.

+**Note:** The Role, RoleMapping, Access Token, ACL Models are not required to integrate with the component.
+They are just displayed here and expected to exist in your app for Authentication and Authorization already.
+Component requires User & Venue Model to be present in your component configuration.
+See bootscript example below.

 ![ERD for component-commerce](component-commerce.png?raw=true)

 ## Usage